-Sagafish Media is a small production company that draws on a network of feisty, talented specialists for projects ranging from documentaries to branded content.
+Sagafish Media is a boutique production company that draws on a network of feisty, talented specialists for projects ranging from documentaries to branded content.
 We strive to tell stories that combine engaging narrative, striking visuals and universal themes that help us learn about ourselves and the world around us.
 Our backyard is the circumpolar North and we chase stories that explore people’s relationships with landscapes, natural systems and each other.

 Follow our Sagafish Media Facebook page for news and project updates.